GoogleCloudPlatform/community/tutorials/setting-up-loraserver.md

 ## Install LoRa Server

-When you have succesfully completed the previous steps, then your gateway is connected to the Cloud IoT Core MQTT bridge, all the LoRa (App) Server requirements are set up and is it time to install [LoRa Server](https://www.loraserver.io/loraserver/) and [LoRa App Server](https://www.loraserver.io/lora-app-server/).
+When you have succesfully completed the previous steps, then your gateway is connected to the IoT Core MQTT bridge, all the LoRa (App) Server requirements are set up and is it time to install [LoRa Server](https://www.loraserver.io/loraserver/) and [LoRa App Server](https://www.loraserver.io/lora-app-server/).

 ### Create a VM instance

-In the GCP Console, navigate to **Compute Engine > VM instances** and click on **Create**.
+In the Cloud Console, navigate to **Compute Engine > VM instances** and click on **Create**.

 Again, the name of the instance doesn't matter but make sure you select the